-Our gross profit margin increased to 66.2 percent from 63.9 percent, primarily due to favorable geographic mix, product mix and foreign currency fluctuations.
+Our gross profit margin increased to 65.9 percent from 64.8 percent in the three months ended July 2, 2010, versus the comparable period of the prior year.
+Our gross profit margin increased to 66.1 percent from 64.3 percent in the six months ended July 2, 2010, versus the comparable period of the prior year.
+The increase in our gross profit margin for the three and six months ended July 2, 2010, versus the comparable periods of the prior year, was primarily due to favorable geographic mix, product mix and foreign currency fluctuations.
 The favorable geographic mix was primarily due to many of our emerging markets recovering from the global recession at a quicker pace than our developed markets.
-Although this shift in geographic mix has a negative impact on net operating revenues, it generally has a favorable impact on our gross profit margin due to the correlated impact it has on our product mix.
+Although this shift in geographic mix is a negative impact on net operating revenues, it generally has a favorable impact on our gross profit margin due to the correlated impact it has on our product mix.
 The product mix in the majority of our emerging and developing markets is more heavily skewed toward products in our sparkling beverage portfolio, which generally yield a higher gross profit margin compared to our still beverages and finished products.
 Consequently, the shift in our geographic mix is driving favorable product mix from a global perspective.
 In addition to the previously mentioned items, our gross profit margin was favorably impacted by the deconsolidation of certain entities as a result of the Company's adoption of new accounting guidance issued by the FASB.
 These entities are primarily bottling operations and have been accounted for under the equity method of accounting since they were deconsolidated on January 1, 2010.
 Refer to the heading "Critical Accounting Policies and Estimates - Principles of Consolidation."
 Generally, bottling and finished product operations produce higher net revenues but lower gross profit margins compared to concentrate and syrup operations.